qt37t247/Horseshoe-crab-ddRAD/Genotype-climate/readme.md

 Allele frequency is calculated with PLINK v1.9 for individuals of each sampling site using "--keep" and "--freq"

-We then collect all the ".frq" files to generate a allele frequency table using the R script ("freq_cal.r") attached.
+We then collect all the ".frq" files to generate a allele frequency table using the R script ("freq_cal.R") attached.

+## Prepare environmental variable

+We collect environment data from BIO-ORACLE and extract site variables using the R script ("geo_prep.R") attached.